-(5) The Federation supports FCPS’ continued expansion of early childhood education and urges the County’s cooperation for greater collaboration in this area, particularly where County facilities might be utilized.
+(12) The Federation supports FCPS’ continued expansion of early childhood education and urges the County’s cooperation for greater collaboration in this area, particularly where County facilities might be utilized.

-E. ENVIRONMENT

-YET TO BE SUMBITTED

 F. Human Services

-WHEREAS, the budget document of the Neighborhood and Community Services states that one of its core principles is to “Expand Access to and Awareness of Resources”
+WHEREAS, the budget document of the Neighborhood and Community Services states that one of its core principles is to “Expand Access to and Awareness of Resources”; and